afsaints0987/e-commerce-react/README.md

 <code>mkdir test-folder</code>

-Copy the link to the app from GitHub and use the following command to clone it onto your local computer:
+Copy the link to the app from GitHub and use the following command to clone it onto your local directory:

 <code>git clone [paste link here]</code>